enzo-project/enzo-e/index.rst

-**Cello** is a highly scalable, fully-distributed forest-of-octree adaptive mesh refinement (AMR) framework, and **Enzo-P** is an Eularian hydrodynamics and MHD astrophysics application that is built using Cello.
+**Cello** is a highly scalable, fully-distributed forest-of-octree adaptive mesh refinement (AMR) framework, and **Enzo-P** is an Eulerian hydrodynamics and MHD astrophysics application that is built using Cello.
 Enzo-P is a branch of the `Enzo
 <http://enzo-project.org/>`_ parallel astrophysics and cosmology
 application.
 Enzo-P and Cello is currently funded by